aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/move-worksheet-in-spreadsheet/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
 - **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
 - **404 Not Found**: The spreadsheet file is not accessible.
 - **500 Server Error**: The spreadsheet encountered an anomaly while obtaining calculation data.

 ## Where should we use the Move Worksheet in Spreadsheet API?

 - **Standardized Report Generation**: After monthly or quarterly reports are automatically generated, the `Summary` or `Executive Overview` worksheet is moved to the top of the workbook to ensure that core conclusions are presented when the file is opened.
 - **Data Processing Pipeline**: After processing raw worksheets from different data sources in the ETL process, the `Processed_Data` worksheet that has been cleaned and transformed is moved to a logical position in the workbook (e.g., in the middle), creating a clear process structure with the original data and analysis results.
 - **User‑Customized File Delivery**: After a user selects a preferred layout through a configuration interface (such as placing the chart page at the top), the system automatically rearranges the worksheet order in the workbook according to the selection and delivers the personalized file.

 ## Why should you use the Move Worksheet in Spreadsheet API?

-- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development and comes with comprehensive documentation.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development, and it comes with comprehensive documentation.
 Compared with building custom solutions, this significantly reduces development workload.
 - **Reduced Labor Costs**: Reduces the need for personnel dedicated to document consolidation.
 - **Pay‑per‑Use**: No upfront investment; you only pay for the API calls you actually use.
 - **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.

 ## How to Use the Move Worksheet in Spreadsheet API with SDKs